 For additional information on Pacifica's Meals on Wheels program, please click here to view our brochure.
-To view and download the current Meals on Wheel Lunch Menu here.
+View or download a copy of our current Meals on Wheels Menu.
 To apply for Meals on Wheels service, please call Ann Cooney, Meals on Wheels Coordinator, at 650-738-7350.
 The Meals on Wheels Coordinator will make an appointment to visit the applicant in their home shortly before or after they begin receiving meals.
 The Coordinator will discuss health conditions and living situations and provide information about other applicable services that are available.

 Meals on Wheels Team